awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

    ```

 ------
-**Note**
-State Manager associations don't support all cron and rate expressions\.
-For more information about creating cron and rate expressions for associations, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-   If you want, you can also target multiple instances by specifying instances IDs in a comma\-separated list\.
+   You can target multiple instances by specifying instances IDs in a comma\-separated list\.

 ------
 #### [ Linux & macOS ]